radekkozak/discordian/README.md

 almost logical to have the same visual experience extended to our beloved app ([see screenshots](#screenshots))

 Theme, apart from deriving its visuals from Discord app, strives to serve as solid dark theme.
 An honest default .
-This means it offers an unobtrusive, minimal and easy on the eyes experience with a hint of subtle changes in Discord's color palette like muting and pastelizing some colors.
-Theme uses free fonts that closely resemble those in Discord app. **For best experience possible**, please [download the fonts](https://github.com/radekkozak /discordian/raw/master/media/fonts.zip) and **install them in your system before using the theme.**
+This means it offers an unobtrusive, minimal and easy-on-the-eyes experience with a hint of subtle changes in Discord's color palette.

 Discordian, of course, fully supports [popular Obsidian's community plugins](#plugin-support) but also has its own [Discordian Plugin](https://github.com/radekkozak/discordian-plugin) going on which is very much recommended.
 If you like to have more fine-grained control over some aspects of the theme go ahead and download it.
 You will be so much happier with the **additions of Writer Mode, Paragraph Focus, Flat Andy's Mode**, controllable line length, fonts and other things.

+**IMPORTANT**: For best experience possible, **please** [download the fonts](https://github.com/radekkozak/discordian/raw/master/media/fonts.zip)
+**and install them in your system before using the theme.** Provided fonts closely resemble those in Discord app and are sort of required here.

 ## Disclaimer